Motion made, and Question proposed, That this House do now adjourn.—[ Mr. Le Marchant.]

 Question put and agreed to.

-Adjourned accordingly at five minutes to Twelve o'clock
+Adjourned accordingly at twenty-five minutes to One o'clock.